Propane Gas Bottle – How Do LPG Cylinders Work – Gas in Bottle

 LPG (Propane) Vaporisation – How Liquid LPG Turns Into Gas in Propane Gas Bottle

-Now, a bit more detail on vaporisation in gas cylinders.
+Now, a bit more detail on vaporisation in LPG cylinders.

-LPG liquid boils and turns back into gas in bottle (gas in LPG cylinder) when you release some of the pressure in the gas cylinders (propane tank) by turning on your gas appliance.
+LPG liquid boils and turns back into gas in bottle (gas in LPG cylinder) when you release some of the pressure in the LPG cylinders (propane tanks) by turning on your gas appliance.

-As with water, the more heat that is applied through the gas cylinders, the more rapidly it boils, vaporising at a faster rate.
+As with water, the more heat that is applied through the LPG cylinders, the more rapidly it boils, vaporising at a faster rate.

-The vapour pressure in the propane gas bottle (propane tank) also increases with temperature, as explained below.
+The vapour pressure in the propane gas bottles (propane tanks) also increases with temperature, as explained below.

-Because the steel of the gas cylinders draw heat from the ambient air heat, cold weather will slow down the rate of vaporisation.
+Because the steel of the LPG cylinders draw heat from the ambient air heat, cold weather will slow down the rate of vaporisation.

-As a result, vaporisation also makes the propane gas bottle (propane tank) feel colder than the ambient temperature.
+As a result, vaporisation also makes the propane gas bottles (propane tanks) feel colder than the ambient temperature.

 Actually using the gas in bottle makes the propane gas bottle get even colder.

-Under the right conditions, frost or ice can even form on the propane gas bottle (propane tank) because you are using gas very rapidly,
+Under the right conditions, frost or ice can even form on the propane gas bottles (propane tanks) because you are using gas very rapidly,

 From a practical point of view, it is used just like natural gas, although the LPG energy content is much higher.

-As it is portable gas in bottles, it can be used in vehicles as well as home heating, hot water and cooking.
+As it is a portable gas in bottle, it can be used in vehicles as well as home heating, hot water and cooking.

 LPG Pressure and Gas Pressure Regulators

-LPG pressure refers to the average force per unit of area that the LPG gas in bottle exerts on the inside walls of propane tank (propane gas bottle).
+LPG pressure refers to the average force per unit of area that the LPG gas in bottle exerts on the inside walls of propane tanks (propane gas bottles).

 Actual LPG pressure varies with temperature.